-The cerebrum is the largest part of the brain.
-It is made of a left and a right section.
-The right side of the brain is in charge of the left-side of the body.
-It also does some of our thought processing, help us know body position, and judge space and distance.
+A right brain stroke happens when blood supply to the right side of the brain is stopped.
+The right side of the brain is in charge of the left side of the body.
+It also does some thought processing, help us know body position, and judge space and distance.

 |Copyright © Nucleus Medical Media, Inc.|

-- A clot that forms in an artery that supplies blood to the brain.
+- A clot that forms in an artery that supplies blood to the brain

 A hemorrhagic stroke is caused by a burst blood vessel.
-Blood spills out of the broken blood vessel and pools in the brain.
-This interrupts the flow of blood and causes a build up of pressure on the brain.
+Blood pools in the brain.
+This slows or stops the flow of blood and causes a buildup of pressure on the brain.

 |Hemorrhagic vs. Ischemic Stroke|